niem94/niem94/_drafts/YYYY-MM-DD-macos-as-a-developer-machine.md

 ---
 layout: post
-title: MacOS as a Developer Machine (WIP)
+title: MacOS as a Developer Machine
 description: Setting up MacOS as a developer machine can be a daunting task.
 In this post, I will share my learnings and experiences to help you get started.
 image: 'assets/images/macbook-1.jpg'
 ---

 In this post, I will share my experience setting up MacOS as a developer machine.
 I will cover the following topics: